-TaskFarmer is a utility developed in-house at NERSC to farm tasks onto a compute node - these can be single- or multi-core tasks.
+TaskFarmer is a workflow manager developed in-house at NERSC to coordinate single or multicore tasks.
 It tracks which tasks have completed successfully, and allows straightforward re-submission of failed or un-run jobs from a task list.

 - The TaskFarmer server requires a full compute node, so you will need to request minimum 2 nodes in your batch script.

 - The TaskFarmer server can communicate with about 5-10 tasks per second.
 If more than 10 tasks are simultaneously contacting the server, communication will become a bottleneck.
 You will need to consider this limit when you are constructing your task list.
 How many tasks will you have, how long do each of them take, and how many do you expect to be simultaneously contacting the server?

 - Example 1: you have many identical tasks that all take exactly 100 seconds to run.
 All tasks will finish at the same time and contact the server simultaneously.
 This means that you should not have more than 1000 tasks or you will overwhelm the server.

 - Example 2: you have many different tasks which take between 30-60 minutes to run.
 You can have many more of these tasks (thousands or more) because they will not all contact the server at the same time.

 - TaskFarmer performs best with long running jobs (minutes to hours).

 - The total walltime you request should be equal to (

 number of tasks*task time)/$THREADS, not simply the time required to run one task.